Television: Who Invented What – and When?

 Prevailing Contradictions

-The Image Orthicon – originally thought to be an RCA development –was actually descended from Farnsworth’s patent #2,087,683 which was the first to disclose a “low velocity” method of electron scanning.
-This lends further credence to the notion that everything that came after September 7, 1927 was an improvement on the concept proven that day – including Farnsworth’s own subsequent inventions.
+Zworykin got some momentum going in the mid-1930s with the Iconoscope, but it was not until the Image Orthicon was introduced that the industry had the tool it really needed to bring the world into our living rooms.
+But even the Image Orthicon—originally thought to be an RCA development—was in fact descended from Farnsworth’s patent #2,087,683, which was the first to disclose a low velocity method of electron scanning.
+This lends further strength to the conclusion that everything that came after September 7, 1927, was an improvement on the concept proven that day—including Farnsworth’s own subsequent inventions.

 Who Cares?

-In Zworykin, we find a capable engineer, one who could see what others were doing and improve upon it.
-But in Farnsworth, we encounter the rarest breed of all, the gifted visionary who could see the obvious – and think up something entirely different.
-Obscuring his story and denying his contribution deprives us our understanding of this critically important facet of the human character.
+But in Farnsworth, we encounter the rarest breed of all, the true visionary who could see the obvious—and think up something entirely different.
+Obscuring his story and denying his contribution deprives us of our understanding of this critically important facet of the human character.

-The ancient dream of a unified planet came true with the moonwalk in 1969, as hundreds of millions of people around the world tuned in to witness the event.
+Television is our blessing and our curse.
+The ancient dream of a unified planet came true with the moonwalk in 1969, as hundreds of millions of people around the world tuned in to witness the event through the medium of Philo T. Farnsworth’s divine inspiration.
 At the other extreme there are the routine daily programs that cater to “the lowest common denominators” of our society.
-But even these daily panderings to common culture are somehow elevated when reconsidered with the knowledge that the medium itself is a consequence of individual genius rather than corporate engineering.
+But even these daily panderings are somehow elevated when reconsidered with the knowledge that the medium itself is a consequence of individual genius rather than corporate engineering.